 Of course, the content needs to be written for your audience.
-Over time you should be able to develop a unique brand voice that your readers can relate.
+Over time you should be able to develop a unique brand voice that your readers can relate to.

 The content is free of any grammatical or spelling errors.
-Paragraphs are short and don’t exceed more than 2-3 sentences, and they used bullet points to break up the text.
+Paragraphs are short and don’t exceed more than 2-3 sentences, and they use bullet points to break up the text.

 They included a high-quality image with a stat from a relevant and credible source.

-Their content is relevant and valuable to their target audience, small business employers, and they included internal links to other related content.
+Their content is relevant and valuable to their target audience, small business employers, and they include internal links to other related content.